The Seven Games

 The Sideways Game

-The Sideways Game: the sixth of the Seven Games; the Sideways Game develops the skill of moving sideways.
+The sixth of the Seven Games; the Sideways Game develops the skill of moving sideways.
 This is important for everyday things like opening gates, as well as building suspension for lead changes.

 The Squeeze Game

-The Squeeze Game: the seventh of the Seven Games; the Squeeze Game teaches horses to overcome their fear of small or narrow spaces.
+The seventh of the Seven Games; the Squeeze Game teaches horses to overcome their fear of small or narrow spaces.
 This is valuable for things like wash racks, trailers, gates, veterinary stocks and narrow passageways.